Interior at properties for sale in Tulum at Mayab Tulum

 • Pay higher interest rates: Mortgage rates in Mexico tend to be higher than in the U.S. or Canada.
 For example, local peso-denominated loans often start around 8-9% annual interest (or more).

 Alongside banks, non-bank financial institutions also operate in Mexico.
 One example is HIR Casa, a well-established company that offers autofinanciamiento inmobiliario (self-financing).
-Their plans can start from around MXN 300,000, typically requiring a 33% down payment, with flexible schemes and terms of up to 10 years.
+They finance up to 64% of the property value, typically requiring a 36% down payment, with a 10-year term at 10% interest rate.

 These elegant and spacious condos at Mayab Tulum offer options for those looking to finance real estate in Mexico

-If dealing with Mexican banks sounds daunting, cross-border mortgages or private lending might be attractive.
-These options let you finance a property without going through local banks, often keeping the loan in USD.
+If dealing with Mexican banks sounds daunting, cross-border mortgages might be attractive.
+These options let you finance a property without going through local banks, keeping the loan in USD.

-• Specialized cross-border lenders: Certain firms cater to Americans and other foreign buyers in Mexico.
-For example, Global Mortgage (MoXi) offers U.S. citizens 15-30 year fixed-rate loans in USD for Mexican homes, up to 65% LTV.
+Certain firms cater to Americans and other foreign buyers in Mexico.
+For example, Global Mortgage (MoXi) offers U.S. citizens 5-30 year fixed-rate loans in USD for Mexican homes, up to 65% LTV.
 Similarly, Mexlend (a mortgage broker) provides USD loans to U.S./Canadian buyers and also works with Mexican banks for peso loans.
-These lenders assess your foreign credit (e.g. FICO score) and income, often allowing financing even if you lack residency or Mexican credit history.
+These lenders assess your foreign credit (e.g. FICO score) and income in your home country.

-Pros: Cross-border and private loans can offer more flexible qualification – you may not need Mexican residency or credit.
-Many are in USD, which is convenient for U.S. buyers to avoid exchange risk.
-Interest rates could be competitive with U.S. loans in some cases.
+Pros: Cross-border loans can offer more flexible qualification – you do not need Mexican residency or credit score in Mexico.
+They are in USD, which is convenient for U.S. buyers to avoid exchange risk.
+Interest rates can be competitive with U.S. loans (e.g. T-bonds + 3% margin).

 Cons: These loans often require large down payments (often 30% or more) and have minimum loan amounts (MoXi’s minimum is $250K USD loan size, meaning you must buy a fairly high-value property).